• WATER SCARCITY

 CEO & Founder

-Samia Lemfadli is a Brooklyn native and technologist with a deep rooted passion for sustainable agriculture.
-As an alumni of programs like General Assembly's Web Development Immersive and Platform by Perscholas, she has leveraged her technical and business development skills to improve workforce strategies and advance technical infrastructure for organizations like MIT Civic Media Lab, The Knowledge House , Per Scholas, New York Maritime Innovation Center , Kilimanjaro Initiative USA, and Jobsfirst NYC .
-Samia has applied her lived experience of the workforce development system to secure more than 300 job placements for program alumni and her community network and remains a fierce advocate for young adult economic mobility.
-She believes that workforce development and inclusive technology advances can be key levers for self-determination and more resilient communities.
-She was selected for Claniel Foundation’s 2022 Emerging Leaders Fund, was a 2020 Echoing Green Semi-Finalist, Head of the Steering Committee for NYMIC, Head of the Junior Board for Kilimanjaro Initiative USA and served as Co-Chair for the Yes Bed-Stuy Partnership .
+Samia Lemfadli is a Brooklyn native and technologist with a deep-rooted passion for sustainable agriculture.
+As an alumnus of programs like General Assembly's Web Development Immersive and Platform by Perscholas, she has leveraged her technical and business development skills to improve workforce strategies and advance technical infrastructure for organizations like MIT Civic Media Lab, The Knowledge House , Per Scholas, New York Maritime Innovation Center , Kilimanjaro Initiative USA, and JobsFirstNYC .
+Samia has applied her lived experience of the workforce development system to secure more than 300 job placements for program alumni and her community network.
+She remains a fierce advocate for young adult economic mobility.
+She believes workforce development and inclusive technology advances can be key levers for self-determination and more resilient communities.
+She was selected for Claniel Foundation’s 2022 Emerging Leaders Fund, was a 2020 Echoing Green Semi-Finalist, was Head of the Steering Committee for NYMIC, Head of the Junior Board for Kilimanjaro Initiative USA and served as Co-Chair for the Yes Bed-Stuy Partnership .

 Joe Carrano